-For full details of your obligations as an authorised data user please refer to the National Centre for Longitudinal Data Access and Use Guidelines, which contains helpful information for researchers as well as the full Terms and Conditions of Use.
+For full details of your obligations as an authorised data user please refer to the Longitudinal Studies Data Access and Use Guidelines, which contains helpful information for researchers as well as the full Terms and Conditions of Use.

 3.4.
 How the Data Files are Provided